 The sub-fund uses leverage.
 The allocation in % between the different asset classes listed above is fixed over medium period based on BNP PARIBAS ASSET MANAGEMENT research, except for the drift due to difference of markets' evolutions.
 On a yearly basis, the allocation is reviewed based on the strategic view of BNP PARIBAS ASSET MANAGEMENT associated with an internal proprietary quantitative tool (so called "Quantamental" approach).
 For each allocation, a maximum leverage is defined by BNP PARIBAS ASSET MANAGEMENT in order to protect the shareholder from an extreme drawdown.
 Only the leverage can change over time along those medium period during which the strategy is implemented systematically according to volatility market conditions using an algorithm which objective is to maintain the 17.5% target VaR by adjusting the asset classes exposures should the need arise.
-For this purpose, The VaR (99%; 1-month) is computed on a daily basis.
-Each time the result of this computation does not lie between 16% and 19%, the algorithm adjusts the leverage so that the VaR (99%; 1-month) is again 17.5%, as soon as it does not breach the relevant maximum leverages.
+For this purpose, The VaR (99%; 1-month) is computation does not lie between 16% and 19%, the algorithm adjusts the leverage so that the VaR (99%; 1-month) is again 17.5%, as soon as it does not breach the relevant maximum leverages.